kkdrz/powierzenia/README.md

 ### Packaging as jar

-To build the final jar and optimize the Powierzenia application for production, run:
+To build the final jar and optimize the powierzenia application for production, run:

     ./gradlew -Pprod clean bootJar